 Target Discovery Inc.

 In April 2012, we signed a non-exclusive license agreement with TDI to grant the non-exclusive use of our pressure cycling technology.
 We executed an amendment to this agreement on October 1, 2016 wherein we agreed to pay a monthly fee of $1,400 for the use of a lab bench, shared space and other utilities, and $2,000 per day for technical support services as needed.
-The agreement requires TDI to pay the Company a minimum royalty fee of $50,000 in 2019 and $60,000 in 2022.
+The agreement requires TDI to pay the Company a minimum royalty fee of $60,000 in 2021 and $60,000 in 2022.
 For the three months ended March 31, 2022 and March 31, 2021, the Company reported $17,700 and $28,200, respectively in TDI fees.

 Severance and Change of Control Agreements

 Each of Mr. Schumacher, and Drs.
 Ting, and Lazarev, executive officers of the Company, are entitled to receive a severance payment if terminated by us without cause.
 The severance benefits would include a payment in an amount equal to one year of such executive officer’s annualized base salary compensation plus accrued paid time off.
 Additionally, the officer will be entitled to receive medical and dental insurance coverage for one year following the date of termination.